Careers360 Logo

 Dental Formula- Dentition, Differences, Types, FAQs

-The dental formula is a shorthand way to represent the number and types of teeth in one half of the mouth.
+The dental formula is a scientific way of representing the number and arrangement of teeth in mammals.
+It explains dentition patterns such as incisors, canines, premolars, and molars.
 It reveals dentition patterns, dietary adaptations, and evolutionary traits in humans and animals.
 This guide explains dental formulas for humans, cows, dogs, and more, with NEET MCQs and diagrams.

 This Story also Contains